Healing Through Humour

 Learn more ways to laugh

 Laughter is one of those things, like getting exercise or watching what you eat, that you can do yourself.
-Here are a few ways to laugh more:
+There are many ways to bring more laughter into your life.

 Ask your spouse, partner, or friends to help by telling you good jokes or bringing you funny movies.